Contemporary Landscape Artists

 About

-Sandy and Peter Steel are British artists based between Hong Kong and Vietnam, that have been collaborating on creative projects around the world for over 40 years.
+Sandy and Peter Steel are British artists based between the UK, Hong Kong and Vietnam, that have been collaborating on creative projects around the world for over 40 years.

 Their lens-mediated creative work focuses particularly on the development of constructed photographic images that explore and document time-based alternative perspectives of their experiences within environments of natural landscapes and man-made cityscapes.

-On the Landscapes link you can view work made between 2020 and 2024 influenced by the countryside of Scotland, the English Lake District, and North Yorkshire in the UK, and more recently in Vietnam.
+In the Field Views section you can view work made between 2020 and 2024 influenced by the countryside of the UK, and more recently Vietnam.

 Biography